uqwteryu/Supermarket---5CS024/SECURITY.md

 | 10.0.x  | :white_check_mark: |
 | < 10.0  | :x:                |

-We strongly encourage users to upgrade to the latest supported versions (5.1.x and 4.0.x) to ensure protection against known security vulnerabilities.
+We strongly encourage users to upgrade to the latest supported versions (ideally 12.0.x or 11.0.x) to ensure protection against known security vulnerabilities.

 ## Reporting a Vulnerability